truchas/truchas/BUILDING.md

 (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
 A cmake superbuild project for this stage can be found in the [truchas-tpl](https://gitlab.com/truchas/truchas-tpl) repository on GitLab.
-This version of Truchas is tested against the "v9" bundle of TPLs;
+This version of Truchas is tested against the "v10" bundle of TPLs;
-do a `git checkout v9` after cloning the TPL repository.
+do a `git checkout v10` after cloning the TPL repository. *v10 is required if using the Intel 19.1 compiler*.
 See its README file for further instructions.

 Once the required TPLs are installed, the procedure for building Truchas is straightforward.
 You create a build directory, run cmake from that directory,